-There are several examination sessions (series) throughout 2015/2016, the majority for Year 11.
+There are several examination sessions (series) throughout the academic year, the majority for Year 11.
 Individual timetables will be sent to each student before the start of the session if they have been entered.

 For further information regarding exams information please contact Mrs D Shelton, Examinations Officer on 01246 230550.